open-compass/opencompass/docs/en/user_guides/experimentation.md

   --max-seq-len 2048 \  # Maximum generated token count
   --batch-size 8 \  # Batch size
-  --no-batch-padding \  # Disable batch padding and infer through a for loop to avoid accuracy loss --num-gpus 1  # Number of required GPUs
+  --no-batch-padding \  # Disable batch padding and infer through a for loop to avoid accuracy loss --num-gpus 1  # Number of minimum required GPUs for this model
   ```

   Complete HuggingFace parameter descriptions: